 Physical distribution safety

-Asahi Kasei works closely with logistics providers contracted for storage, loading, unloading, and transportation to implement safety activities, which include physical distribution safety symposiums, safety liaison conferences, safety evaluations of logistics providers, on-board ship safety assessments, and many other safety measures.
-Furthermore, individual production sites hold joint training drills together with logistics providers, police departments, and fire departments to prepare for accidents that may occur and to ensure that damage from such accidents is minimized.
+To prevent accidents in physical distribution, Asahi Kasei works closely with logistics providers contracted for storage, loading, unloading, and transportation to implement safety activities, which include physical distribution safety symposiums, safety liaison conferences, safety inspection, training, and many other safety measures.
+Furthermore, individual production sites hold joint training drills together with logistics providers to prepare for accidents that may occur and to ensure that damage from such accidents is minimized.